simc/superpower/README.md

 var positiveItem = positiveIndices[1];
 var negativeItem = negativeIndices[-3];
 ```
+You can use negative indices on all new and existing methods of $List and $Iterable.

 ## firstOrNull & firstOrNullWhere
 Find the first element of the collection matching a predicate: